sazoksis-ux/Portfolio.-Case-study-Barganets-digital-ecosystem-for-a-business-club/README.md

 ## 1. Project overview
 I had to independently lay the foundation for a product that would become the primary tool for hundreds of entrepreneurs.

-* **My role:** UX-designer.
+* **My role:** UX/UI-designer.
 From market research and information architecture design to creating the visual language and finalizing layouts for development.
 * **Timeline:** 1.5 months.

 ## 2. Research and product approach